Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Impacts of APFPR Non-Determinism on Classification

-To study the effect of input perturbations on classifier robustness, we consider points on the decision boundary $\hat{\mathbf{n}} \cdot \mathbf{x} = b$ and introduce deviations $n \cdot \epsilon + \hat{\mathbf{n}}$, where $\epsilon = 1 \times 10^{-12}$ and $0 \leq n \leq 3000$.
-As shown in the right panel of Fig.~\ref{fig:linear_decision_boundary_adversarial_attack}, when looping through all possible permutations, classification flips diminish with increasing $n$, and zero out at $n=2,400$.
-We conclude that \gls{APFPR} cannot affect classification results for inputs far enough from the boundary.
-We provide a heuristic to identify such "safe" points in Section \ref{subsec:LP}.
-For the real life case, we perform $N=1,000$ identical runs with similar results, but the percentage of positive predictions zero out much sooner at $n=700$.
-The synthetic experiments show that the repeated identical real life runs may not be sufficient to describe robustness, assuming all possible permutations may be explored at runtime.
-Note the above experiments exhibit similar behavior on FP16, FP32 and FP64 formats, with larger bounds at lower precisions.
-In Section \ref{sec:ewa}, we show how to attack a system to explore permutations that result in misclassification.
+To study the effect of input perturbations on classifier's robustness, we consider points on the decision boundary $\hat{\mathbf{n}} \cdot \mathbf{x} = b$ and introduce deviations $n \cdot \epsilon + \hat{\mathbf{n}}$, where $\epsilon = 1 \times 10^{-12}$ and $0 \leq n \leq 3000$.
+As shown in the right panel of Fig.~\ref{fig:linear_decision_boundary_adversarial_attack}, when looping through all possible permutations, classification flips decreases with increasing $n$, and zero out at $n=2400$.
+We observe similar results for the percentage of positive predictions with a different $n=700$ in the real-life case ($N=1000$ identical runs).
+These results show that \gls{APFPR} cannot affect classification for inputs far enough from the boundary, and also that, repeated, identical real-life runs may not be sufficient to describe robustness, assuming all possible permutations can be explored at runtime.
+To explore these ideas further, Section \ref{subsec:LP} provides a heuristic to identify such ``safe'' points, while Section \ref{sec:ewa} describes a method to systematically find permutations that consistently induce misclassification through manipulation of system conditions.
+These findings can be generalized to other floating point formats.